Willy0919/Evolving_Boxes/README.md

 The training models are saved under `output/default/`<br />

 ### Testing:
-Like Training process, you should replace the`DATA_PATH` in `experiments/scripts/test.sh` :
+Like Training process, you need to replace the`DATA_PATH` in `experiments/scripts/test.sh` :
 ```
 ./experiments/scripts/test.sh GPU([0-9]) NET(VGG16) DATASET(detrac) HYPERNET(1-3-5/3-5/3-4-5/5)
 ```